-3. Document your field experience hours.
-Your instructor will provide you with access to field experience documentation forms to use.
-There are two different field experience documentation forms - one for those completing field experience at their worksite and one for those completing field experiences in other classroom settings (e.g., GMU arranged a placement for you).
-Use the form that is most appropriate for your field experience placement.
+4. Document your field experience hours.
+Your instructor will provide you with access to field experience documentation forms to use in documenting the hours and activities completed in your field experience placement.
 Your instructor will provide more directions on how to use and submit the documentation form.

-4. Complete the field experience end-of-semester survey.
+5. Complete the field experience end-of-semester survey.
 Towards the end of the semester, you will receive an email from EDSEfld@gmu.edu with a link to an online survey.
 This brief survey asks you to report about important features of your field experience placement.

-5. Students must be able to perform the essential functions of the practicum site assigned with or with without an accommodation.
+6. Students must be able to perform the essential functions of the practicum site assigned with or without an accommodation.
 Contact Disability Services (ods@gmu.edu) for questions related to accommodations.